 Collectively, the veterinarians and healthcare staff at rehabilitation centers in Borneo and Sumatra care for the largest captive population of orangutans in the world.
 Yet they face nearly impossible odds, and often find themselves short of medicine, equipment, money, space, support staff and time.

-But those same dedicated men and women do not lack for skill.
-Or commitment.
-And this is why the Orangutan Conservancy created the OC/OVAG Veterinary Workshop – an annual seminar that gathers together the veterinary teams that work on frontlines of the orangutan conservation crisis.
+But those same dedicated men and women do not lack for skill or commitment.
+And this is why the Orangutan Conservancy created the Orangutan Conservancy’s Orangutan Veterinary Advisory Group (OC/OVAG) Workshop – an annual seminar that gathers together the veterinary teams that work on front lines of the orangutan conservation crisis.
 It is a rare and much-needed opportunity for them to join together to hone skills, share the latest orangutan data, discuss issues and ideas, and to meet colleagues that could some day mean the difference between life and death for endangered apes.

 The focus of the OC/OVAG Veterinary Workshops remain the practical sessions, presentations, round tables, and break-out groups that make the experience so valuable.
 At the workshops, OVAG veterinarians who often work alone under extreme duress discover a place to pose questions and tackle hypothetical scenarios that might otherwise get overlooked.
 They also establish long-lasting friendships and alliances that strengthen the orangutan conservation community as a whole.

 The orangutans that are judged fit to return to the wild are reintroduced through a long, complex process, but the overwhelming majority continue to reside in the rehabilitation centers.